-Little Groms Kindergarten Program currently caters for up to 15 children between 3 and 5 years of age, facilitated by a team of Teachers with a Bachelor of Early Childhood Education Degree.
-We are now in the process of renovating the premises next door which will evolve into our new 22 place government funded Kindergarten Campus scheduled to begin operation term 1 in 2019.
+Little Groms Kindergarten Program currently caters for up to 27 children between the ages of 3 and 5 years of age, facilitated by a team of Teachers with a Bachelor of Early Childhood Education Degree.

 The learning environment and educational program at Little Groms adopts a multi-disciplinary approach that is inspired by the works of Reggio Emilia, whilst interweaving the Victorian Framework (VEYLDF) and the Aboriginal 8 Ways of Learning (A8WOL) overarching a strong foundation of health, wellbeing and mindfulness.
 Our learning environment is stimulating, scaffolding and provokes thinking and learning through open ended play and group project-based learning experiences.